haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-conf-files_magento-app.md

 The hooks fail if the final command in them fails.
 To cause them to fail on the first failed command, add `set -e` to the beginning of the hook.

 #### [Example] Compile SASS files using grunt
-For example, to compile SASS files using grunt:
+例如， to compile SASS files using grunt:

 ```yaml
 dependencies: